farazfp/PQ-NMGlossary-/content/index.md

 # Introduction

-  This page establishes a comprehensive mapping between the rich interdisciplinary vocabulary of New Materialism, Posthumanism and a research focus on the entanglement of technology, writing, and pedagogy in higher education.
+  This page establishes a mapping between the rich interdisciplinary vocabulary of New Materialism, Posthumanism and a research focus on the entanglement of Generative AI, technology, writing, and pedagogy in higher education.
 By engaging with these concepts in a postqualitative research orientation, the mapping seeks to illuminate how human and nonhuman agencies converge—whether in the affective experiences emerging from GenAI/LLM interactions, the cyborgification of modern writing practices, or in innovative pedagogical strategies.
 In each case, it is intended to provide a foundation for extrapolating further theoretical development and guiding empirical inquiry.

 ---
 - # A

+### Affect

+Affect refers to the pre-personal, non-conscious intensities and forces that move through and between bodies, technologies, and environments, shaping what becomes possible in research and pedagogical encounters.
+In postqualitative and new materialist inquiry, affect is not reducible to emotion or individual feeling; rather, it is understood as a relational, trans-subjective force that circulates within assemblages, modulating capacities for action and engagement. <details>   <summary>💡More context</summary> In the context of GenAI in higher education, affect is central to understanding how anxieties, excitements, and uncertainties are collectively produced and circulated as instructors and students encounter new technological possibilities and constraints. </details>
 ### [[Affective Method]]

-  The Affective Method centers on understanding how emotions and embodied responses are integral to material-discursive practices. <details>   <summary>💡More context</summary>   In the context of GenAI/LLM-enhanced writing, instructors encounter affective engagements—ranging from excitement at innovative possibilities to anxiety about algorithmic judgments.
+  The Affective Method centers on understanding how emotions and embodied responses are integral to material-discursive practices.
+It designates a research orientation that foregrounds attunement to the intensities, atmospheres, and resonances that shape research events and pedagogical practice.
+Rather than seeking to represent or categorize emotions, affective method involves tracing how affect moves, sticks, and transforms within assemblages of bodies, technologies, and discourses. <details>   <summary>💡More context</summary>   In the context of GenAI/LLM-enhanced writing, instructors encounter affective engagements—ranging from excitement at innovative possibilities to anxiety about algorithmic judgments.
 This concept suggests that curricular designs and feedback protocols can incorporate emotional literacy, thereby foregrounding the visceral, affect-laden aspects of technological entanglements. </details>

 ### Affirmative Difference